-These drool-worthy coconut flour waffles are surprisingly simple to make.
+These drool-worthy waffles are surprisingly simple to make.
 They taste fantastic, have easy directions, and only require a handful of ingredients.
 It’s a breakfast win for sure!

-Eggs – You will need four eggs for the batter of the coconut waffles.
-It’s best to beat them before adding the other ingredients, that way they can incorporate fully and you don’t end up with an egg that’s not mixed in.
+Eggs – You will need four eggs for the batter.
+It’s best to beat the eggs before adding the other ingredients.
+That way they can incorporate fully and you don’t end up with an egg that’s not mixed in.
 Plus, you get some added protein, vitamin D, and calcium from the eggs.

-Coconut Flour – If you eat grain-free or gluten-free, you already know that using coconut flour is a great option.
-It produces soft, but fluffy waffles that make you yearn for the next bite.
+Coconut Flour – If you eat grain-free or gluten-free, you already know that using this is a great option.
+It produces soft and fluffy waffles that make you yearn for the next bite.

 Sugar – To give the coconut waffles a sweet flavor, we use granulated white sugar.
-You can swap it with another sweetener of your choice, but it may change the overall taste.
-This is normal and to be expected, so you may need to adjust how much you put in.
+Swap it with another sweetener of your choice.

 Besides the amazing flavor of these waffles, my favorite part is that you only need eight ingredients!
 They are that simple to make, and you should top them with all sorts of yummy things.

-Second Step: Add the coconut flour on top, then sprinkle the baking powder, salt, sugar, and cornstarch, then whisk everything together.
+Step Two: Add the coconut flour on top, then sprinkle the baking powder, salt, sugar, and cornstarch.
+Whisk everything together.
 Once it’s blended, allow it to rest for five minutes.

-Third Step: Make sure your waffle maker is on and hot.
-Add coconut flour waffle batter to the center of the waffle maker and cook until they are done.
+Step Three: Make sure your waffle maker is on and hot.
+Add the waffle batter to the center and cook until they are done.
 Continue making waffles until the batter is all gone, then serve while hot!

-For a special treat, it is also extremely fun for a Breakfast-for-Dinner!
+For a special treat, it is also extremely fun for Breakfast-for-Dinner!

-If you are a visual person, check out how we made pancakes in the freezer here and the concept is exactly the same!
+If you are a visual person, check out how we made freezer pancakes.
+The concept is exactly the same!

-If you want to make this coconut flour waffle recipe a little healthier, substitute the sugar for a sugar-free sweetener instead.
+If you want to make this recipe a little healthier, substitute a sugar-free sweetener instead.
 This will allow these easy waffles to fit into a keto or paleo diet, depending on your needs.

 - Cinnamon – Add a little spice to your life by adding ¼ – ½ teaspoons of cinnamon to the batter.
 It’s so yummy!